Homosexuality in Ancient and Medieval Russia

 “…here, in Russia, they simply joke about such a loathsome crime, and nothing is more common than that, publicly, in jesting conversations, one boasts of the sin, another reproaches someone else, a third invites another to the sin; all that is lacking is that they commit this crime before all the people.”

-In Western Europe in the 16th–17th centuries, same-sex relations were prosecuted as a criminal offense, and punishments could be extremely brutal — up to the death penalty, including burning at the stake.
-Against that background, it becomes clearer why many foreigners were indignant that in Russia such “sins” could remain unpunished.
+This contrast becomes clearer against the backdrop of Western European practice in the 16th–17th centuries.
+In many Western European countries, same-sex relations were prosecuted as a criminal offense, and punishments could be extremely brutal — up to the death penalty, including burning at the stake.
+Against that background, foreigners were particularly struck that in Russia such “sins,” in their view, did not entail such severe punishment.

-Discussion of same-sex relationships does not disappear later either: already at the turn of the 17th–18th centuries, at the beginning of the Petrine era, the Jesuit Franciscus Emilian wrote in a report from 1699:
+One source from the turn of the 17th–18th centuries, already the beginning of the Petrine era, is also known.
+In a report from 1699, the Jesuit Franciscus Emilian wrote:

 “The boyars who returned from our lands brought many foreigners with them, among whom the greatest trouble has been caused us by the young men of our faith, because they were corrupted.
 These sins that cry out to heaven are very common here, and no more than four months ago some boyar, at table and in company, boasted that he had corrupted only 80 young men.”